NORTH OF SCOTLAND CYCLING ASSOCIATION

 Any entries received after the published closing date for a road or time trial championship event will not be eligible to receive championship awards.

-In a 100 mile time trial organised by NOSCA, any club which has a member competing must provide a marshal or official.
+In a 100 mile time trial organised by NOSCA, any club which has a member competing must provide a marshall or official.

 b.
 TIME TRIAL CHAMPIONSHIPS